greglnelson/shen-docs/website/index.rst

     Shen has one of the most powerful type systems within functional programming.
 Shen runs under a reduced instruction Lisp and is designed for portability.
 The word 'Shen' is Chinese for *spirit* and our motto reflects our desire to liberate our work to live under many platforms.

     Shen includes sources and is absolutely free for commercial use.
-It currently runs under CLisp with SBCL, Scheme and Javascript to follow.
+It currently runs under CLisp and SBCL, Scheme and Javascript to follow.

 .. include:: code-snippets.rst.inc